-Arranging a small bedroom often calls for compromise.
 Whether you are working from home or are looking for small bedroom office combo ideas or small bedroom ideas for kids who need to do their schoolwork in their rooms, there’s always a need for a dedicated bedroom office space.
 It needn’t be imposing, so it’s a good idea to make the most of an unused bedroom corner or alcove.

-We love how this bedroom layout idea with desk doubles as a dressing table with a sleek round bedroom mirror, and the design doesn’t take up any unnecessary floorspace while still providing plenty of room to work.
+We love how this bedroom layout idea with desk doubles dressing table ideas with a sleek round bedroom mirror, and the design doesn’t take up any unnecessary floorspace while still providing plenty of room to work.
 Soften up the space with a lamp, flowers and a suitable chair or stool that fits in with the rest of your room’s existing décor.

 You don’t have to put your artistic nature to the test when it comes to bedroom accent walls.
 There are plenty of wallpapers that are designed to do just that with trompe l’oeil illustrations that can quickly add an extra dimension even in small bedrooms.